 But with such a need for this type of software, it’s not uncommon for businesses inexperienced with the software selection process to make mistakes.
 According to a PwC study on HR change initiatives in business, 75 per cent fail to fulfil their goals and objectives.

 HR leaders need to be across whole-of-business tech requirements

-Today’s HR leaders need to be across the technical side of things to ensure they are implementing the systems right for their business.
+Today’s HR leaders need to be across the technical side of HR Tech 2021 to ensure they are implementing the systems right for their business.

 Recognising the importance of HR Technology to business growth, the Singaporean Government’s Ministry of Manpower has convened a HR Industry Transformation Advisory Panel (HRTAP), comprising tripartite partners, HR and business leaders, and representatives from the HR services sector.
 Part of the Panel’s mandate is to help HR business leaders navigate the complex world of technology.